-Net investment income increased \$2.8 million or 12.3% in the first quarter of 2006 compared to the first quarter of 2005.
+\$2.1 million and \$6.0 million in the third quarter and first nine months of 2006, respectively.
 Investment income represents an allocation to the segments based upon average assets and related capital levels deemed appropriate to support business volumes.
-The increase in investment income was mainly the result of an increase in the allocated asset base due to growth in the underlying business volume and a stronger Canadian dollar, which resulted in an increase of \$0.9 million.
+Investment performance varies with the composition of investments and the relative allocation of capital to the operating segments.
+The increase in investment income was mainly the result of an increase in the allocated asset base due to growth in the underlying business volume.

-For the first quarter of 2006, the loss ratio for this segment was 94.4% compared to 93.1% in 2005.
-Excluding creditor business, the loss ratio for this segment was 102.4% first quarter of 2006 compared to 94.4% in the comparable prior-year period.
-The higher loss ratio in 2006 is primarily due to unfavorable mortality experience compared to the prior year as well as the strengthening of the Canadian dollar.
-Historically, the loss ratio increased primarily as the result of several large permanent level premium in-force blocks assumed in 1998 and 1997.
+Loss ratios for this segment were 92.8% and 95.1% in the third quarter and first nine months of 2006, respectively, compared to 82.9% and 90.4% in the comparable prior-year periods.
+During 2005, the Company entered into two significant creditor reinsurance treaties.
+The loss ratios on this type of business are normally lower than traditional reinsurance, however allowances are normally higher as a percentage of premiums.
+Excluding creditor business, the loss ratios for this segment were 102.2% and 103.4% in the third quarter and first nine months of 2006, respectively, compared to 97.8% and 96.9% in the comparable prior-year periods.
+The higher loss ratios in 2006, particularly for the year-to-date results, are primarily due to unfavorable mortality experience compared to the prior year.
+Historically, the loss ratio increased primarily as the result of several large permanent level premium in-force blocks assumed in 1997 and 1998.
 These blocks are mature blocks of permanent level premium business in which mortality as a percentage of net premiums is expected to be higher than the historical ratios.
 The nature of permanent level premium policies requires the Company to set up actuarial liabilities and invest the amounts received in excess of early-year mortality costs to fund claims in the later years when premiums, by design, continue to be level as compared to expected increasing mortality or claim costs.
-Claims and other policy benefits, as a percentage of net premiums and investment income were 74.4% during 2006 compared to 71.3% in 2005.
+Claims and other policy benefits, as a percentage of net premiums and investment income were 73.2% and 75.0% in the third quarter and first nine months of 2006, respectively, compared to 66.0% and 70.5% in the comparable prior-year periods.
 Death claims are reasonably predictable over a period of many years, but are less predictable over shorter periods and are subject to significant fluctuation.

-Policy acquisition costs and other insurance expenses as a percentage of net premiums totaled 18.9% in the first quarter of 2006 and 12.0% in 2005.
-Excluding the impact of the stronger Canadian dollar and creditor business, policy acquisition costs and other insurance expenses as a percentage of net premiums totaled 15.2% in 2006 compared to 11.0% in 2005.
-Overall, while these ratios are expected to remain in a certain range, they may fluctuate from period to period due to varying allowance levels.
+Policy acquisition costs and other insurance expenses as a percentage of net premiums totaled 17.6% and 17.5% in the third quarter and first nine months of 2006, respectively, compared to 25.2% and 18.1% in the comparable prior-year periods.
+Excluding the impact of the stronger Canadian dollar and creditor business, policy acquisition costs and other insurance expenses as a percentage of net premiums totaled 12.2% and 13.3% in the third quarter and first nine months of 2006, respectively, compared to 15.0% and 13.7% in the comparable prior-year periods.
+Overall, while these ratios are expected to remain in a certain range, they may fluctuate from period to period due to varying allowance levels, significantly caused by the mix of first year coinsurance business versus yearly renewable term business.
 In addition, the amortization pattern of previously capitalized amounts, which are subject to the form of the reinsurance agreement and the underlying insurance policies may vary.
-Also, the mix of first year coinsurance business versus yearly renewable term business can cause the percentage to fluctuate from period to period.